'GMA' Deals & Steals on the best holiday gifts

 Tory Johnson has exclusive "GMA" Deals and Steals on the best holiday gifts.

-You can score big savings on products from brands such as No7, Pretzels.com and more.
-The deals start at just $3.50 and are up 80% off.
+You can score big savings on products from brands such as MADMIA, BREED and more.
+The deals start at just $6.50 and are up 71% off.
 Find all of Tory's Deals and Steals on her website, GMADeals.com.

 Deal details: